OarisHunter/JamBot/README.txt

 TO-DO LIST
     (Not ordered by priority)

-    - Update "Now Playing" & "Added to Queue" messages with embeds.
     - Tune message deletes to keep channels clear of commands, but keep a history of what's played.
     - Refactor bot for readability and efficiency.
     - Add support for slash commands.